beancount/docs/docs/03_installing_beancount.md

 Python 3.5 is widely available at this point, released more than a year ago.
 However, my experience with open source distribution tells me that a lot of users are running on old machines that won’t be upgraded for a while.
 So for those users, you might have to install your own Python… don’t worry, installing Python manually is pretty straightforward.

-On Mac, it can also be installed with one of the various package management suits, like Brew, e.g., with “brew install python3”.
+On Mac, it can also be installed with one of the various package management suits, like Brew, e.g., with “`brew install python3`”.

 On an old Linux, download the source from [<span class="underline">python.org</span>](https://www.python.org/downloads/), and then build it like this: